Need to restore the wood trim on your vehicle? Learn how to do it by following the procedures below.

 After applying a single even shellac base coat, wait a few minutes and similarly apply a second coat.
 Repeat once more with a third base coat.
 Remember to use oil to keep your pad gliding smoothly.

 Store your pad in an airtight container and allow the shellac to dry thoroughly.

 Fill the Grain With Pumice

 Next, use pumice to fill any cracks and smooth the surface as much as possible.
-With your pad's core nearly depleted of shellac, place a new cover on your pan and add about ten drops of alcohol to the core.
-Press the pad onto the back of your hand to even out the liquid, shake some pumice onto the surface of the pad, using a salt shaker.
+With your pad’s core nearly depleted of shellac, place a new cover on your pan and add about ten drops of alcohol to the core.
+Press the pad onto the back of your hand to clear the liquid; shake some pumice onto the pad’s surface using a salt shaker.
 Work small amounts of pumice into the wood with random, circular motions (in small areas at a time).
 Do not work with the grain, as this will sweep the pumice out of any open pores.
-Continue until all pores are filled, and the sealing coat is exceptionally smooth.
+Continue until all pores are filled and the sealing coat is exceptionally smooth.

 To apply the French polish, move the original core pad to a new cotton pad cover.
 Reload the core with shellac, and add a few drops of oil to the cover.
 Begin applying extremely thin layers of shellac to the piece, working in random, circular motions with firm but even pressure on the wood.